zzsun777/cpp_multithreaded_order_matching_engine/README.md

 Benchmarking & Microbenchmarking : Will add probes for SystemTap for Linux, might add performance test cases using existing GoogleTest project

-Concurrency : Lockfree containers , currently only SPSC bounded queue is lock free.
+Concurrency : MPMC and MPSC lockfree container implementations , currently only SPSC bounded queue is lock free.

 Memory : 3rd party memory allocators support : jemalloc, intelTBB, tcMalloc, Lockless.
 Currently the engine is using a set of CPU cache aligned allocators in "source/memory".